emoor/emoor.github.io/projects/cime.md

 ---

-Here I show some CIME results... and from merge
+Here I show some CIME results...

 ## Idea for extension